gurhangursoy/Portfolio/README.md

 ## General info
 It is a concept personal web site work that shows who you are and what you have done for a now.
-Note : The photo that I have used in the project dosen't belong to me.
+Note : The photo that I have used in the project doesn't belong to me.

 ## Link
 You can access the website from this link;